TIBTHINK/holocaust-adventure/README.md

 ## For playing the game

-- windows 64bit computer,
+- Windows 7 or higher 32 bit
+- 1.8GHz Dual-Core CPU,
-- core i3, 4 GB of ram,
+- 4 GB of ram,
-- size of the game is currently in the ball park so have a gig to spare
+- the current size of the game is 17.4 MB's in size so have half a gig

 ### DISCLAIMER